 Events and Education- All key points were addressed during the committee segment, with no additional updates provided at this time.
 Plans for the 2026 symposium were briefly noted, highlighting a two-day event scheduled for November in Venice, including some custom tours.
 Efforts are underway to secure the venue and advance preparations to ensure the event’s success.

 SFPE Trial Membership Program Update: Fogel provided an update on the SFPE Trial Membership Project, approved by the Board in December 2024.
-This pilot program will offered a six-month partial-year membership at a rate of $103 USD/€99/£82 for new European members, ensuring pricing remains below €100 and £100.
+This pilot program offered a six-month partial-year membership at a rate of $103 USD/€99/£82 for new European members, ensuring pricing remains below €100 and £100.
 The enrollment period was set to run from April through June 2025, with full membership access granted, contingent upon MemberSuite system capabilities.
 Promotion of the program will be conducted through SFPE’s marketing channels, chapters, and European leadership.
 As of this morning of the meeting, no orders were received for this membership plan despite significant outreach efforts.
 While chapters have expressed interest, no purchases have been made to date.
 For comparison, 21 new members joined during the same timeframe when the program was initially launched.

 SFPE Canada Update- Kelly provided a status report on the formation of the SFPE Canada Board.
 The call for nominations has been issued, with a deadline set for June 27.
 A nominating committee has also been established to oversee the process.
 The steering group has been actively reaching out to key VIPs in Canada to encourage strong candidates to apply.
 Efforts are underway to engage all chapters in promoting the opportunity and encouraging participation.
 Positive interest from qualified candidates has already been received.
 The goal is to have the Board fully established by the end of August, ideally earlier, despite the challenges of a busy vacation season.
 Everyone involved is enthusiastic, with plans to have the Board in place at least six weeks prior to the Annual Conference for a formal launch.
 Additionally, the Steering Group agreed to appoint the Chair for the first two years rather than hold an election initially, to ensure a stable and solid foundation.
 Kieran Ager was appointed as the inaugural Chair.